No Win No Fee Guarantee

 During the time frame of July 30, 2012 and June 30, 2013, Sharp Grossmont Hospital installed and operated hidden cameras in the operating rooms of the Women’s Health Center.
 Sharp secretly recorded approximately 1,800 procedures using these cameras.
 The hidden cameras recorded everything that happened in the operating rooms whenever anyone entered the room.
+If your privacy has been infringed upon by any medical care provider don’t hesitate to contact the San Diego medical malpractice lawyers at Gomez Trial Attorneys.

 Because of this, there were video images taken of: